Yannick Carrasco: Return to Atlético Madrid

 On 31 January 2020, Carrasco returned to Atlético Madrid on loan until the end of the season.
 On 8 September 2020, he rejoined the club on a permanent basis, signing a four-year contract.
 On 21 November 2020, he scored the only goal in a 1–0 victory over Barcelona.

 Al-Shabab

 On 4 September 2023, Carrasco signed a three-year contract with Saudi Pro League club Al-Shabab for a reported fee of €15 million.
+In the 2025–26 season, he scored 18 goals and provided ten assists, recording his best-ever league campaign in terms of goal contributions.
+On 1 June 2026, he extended his contract with the club until 2027.